Radix Config

 The resources

 section specifies how much CPU and memory each component needs, that are shared among all Radix environments in a component.
-These common resources are overridden by environment-specific resources.

-to reduce potential risk of not sufficient memory on a node.
 Read more about memory resources and QoS.

 More details about resources